suncoast-devs/handbook/lessons/js-dom/lecture.md

 let moveCounter = 0
 ```

-Then every time we make a valid move:
+Then every time we make a good move:

 ```js
 // Increment the move counter
 moveCounter++
 ```

-See in the console we can look at the `moveCounter` as we click
+See in the console we can look at the `moveCounter` as we click.

 ---

-# Now lets change the header
+# Change the header

 First, query for the element